Reesist/reesist/README.md

 Website Launch - Februrary 15th 2023.

-Mainnet Launch - February 26th 2023 (a tip of the hat to RTM).
+Mainnet Launch - February 26th 2023 (a tip of the hat to REE).

 Fully working Quorums and chainlocks - Mid to end of March 2023.